 Please note: the participant who present in “The Women in Marine Sciences” session (Session I) may give two presentations: one oral presentation in the “women” session and one oral presentation or one poster/flash talk in another session.

-Modifications of the abstract are possible until the 22th of July.
-Reviewing process starts only after the 22th of July.
+Modifications of the abstract are possible until the 31th of July.
+Reviewing process starts on August 7, 2017.

 Proposal format is as follows: